pkalnins/ws/_pages/about.md

 ## Background

-I have practiced as a primary care naturopathic physician for 22 years, focusing primarily on offering integrative care for patients with a variety of chronic health conditions.
+I have practiced as a primary care naturopathic physician since 1998, focusing primarily on offering integrative care for patients with a variety of chronic health conditions.

 For much of that time, I served as an Assistant Professor of Naturopathic Medicine at the National University of Natural Medicine (NUNM) in Portland, Oregon.
 There, I taught various courses in the basic medical sciences (physiology, pharmacology and herbal pharmacology, pathology), evidence-based medicine, and neuroendocrinology.
 I also attended to patients and supervised students in the university’s outpatient teaching clinics.
 And through NUNM’s Helfgott Research Institute, I participated in evidence-based research and mentored students.